-Option or Argument Action /a Creates a view setup file. path_tocvs_file Opens the view setup file and lets you attach using the information from the file. \nearrow The complete path to the $.cvs$ file must be used. /q Performs attach silently without showing wizard.
-Will only work in combination with /s switch or a $.cvs$ file. /s {VaultID} Find the Vault ID by selecting the properties of the vault in the Enterprise PDM administration tool.
-If you have more than one archive server hosting the vault, see Distributing File Vault Views in a WAN Environment on page 72.
+Option or Argument Action /a Creates a view setup file.

+Option or Argument Action path_tocvs_file Opens the view setup file and lets you attach using the information from the file.
+The complete path to the .cvs file must be used. /q Performs attach silently without showing wizard.
+Will only work in combination with /s switch or a .cvs file. /s {VaultID} Find the Vault ID by selecting the properties of the vault in the Enterprise PDM administration tool.
+If you have more than one archive server hosting the vault, see Distributing File Vault Views in a WAN Environment on page 76.